jimenezraul/idbPromise/README.md

 export const idb = new IdbPromise('store', [
   // store is the name of the database in the browser that will be created, you can change it to whatever you want.
   {
+    oid: "id", // id is the name of the primary key, you can change it to whatever you want.
     name: 'products', // name of the Category that will be created in the browser storage.
 You can add as many as you want and change the name to whatever you want.
   },
 ]);